 The impact that poverty has on children and their families.
 2 hours lecture, 3 hours lab.
 Prerequisites: CDE 232 (or equivalent); 6 hours of upper-division social science credits.

 CDE 531 Theoretical Issues in Child Development.(3) S

 Major developmental theories, related research, and their application to family interaction.
 Prerequisites: CDE 430 and 437 (or equivalent) or instructor approval.

 CDE 533 Research Issues in Child Development.(3) S

 An in-depth exploration and critique of research focusing on child development in a family setting.
 Prerequisites: CDE 531; FAS 500.

 CDE 534 Applied Child Development.
 (3) S

-Integration of research and theory on child development, risk, and resilience to understand developmental problems and provide a foundation for intervention strategies.
+Integration of child development research and theory to understand developmental problems and their relevance to intervention strategies.
 Prerequisites: CDE 531; FAS 500.

 Page Last Updated: